mbierman/homebridge-installer/README.md

 Beyond that, all you need to know to get this running is how to copy/paste.

-Next, copy the line below and paste into the Firewalla shell.
+Next, copy the line below and paste into the Firewalla shell and then hit Return.

  ```
  curl -s -L -C- https://raw.githubusercontent.com/mbierman/homebridge-installer/main/homebridge_docker_install.sh | cat <(cat <(bash))